GRIDAPPSD/CIMHub/der/README.md

 remote_1phase_b  Nbus=[    21,    21,     0] Nlink=[    27,    27,     0] MAEv=[ 0.0002,-1.0000] MAEi=[  11.0416,  -1.0000]
 ```

+## Notes on OpenDSS Conversion

+The results for autonomously adjusting reference voltage (AVR) cannot be compared closely, because of variations used in the test cases:

+- The baseline ```local_avr_b``` simulation had ```vregmax=1.03```, which is not supported in CIM.
+The exported case uses default ```vregmax=1.05```, which allows the terminal voltage to be higher.
+- The baseline ```remote_avr_b``` was set up with dynamic reactive current mode, because the OpenDSS ExpControl does not support monitoring remote buses.
+The exported model uses ExpControl because the AVR implementation is better, but the remote monitoring signals are not exported.

 ## Notes on GridLAB-D Conversion

 Unsupported features were removed from the model, to improve GridLAB-D comparisons: